kokkos/kokkos-core-wiki/docs/source/quick_start.rst

 Quick Start
 ============

-This guide is intended to jump start new Kokkos users.
+This guide is intended to jump start new Kokkos users (and beginners, in particular).
 Kokkos Core is the foundation for all other Kokkos Ecosystem projects, and is readily usable in your own for performance portability.

 Download Latest, Set Up Build